matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/analytics/activity-by-endpoint.md

 tags: ["traffic analytics", "analytics", "track endpoint", "endpoint tracking", "analytics", "transaction logging", "middleware", "per-endpoint", "Tyk OAS", "Tyk Classic"]
 ---

-To get a tabular view of how your API traffic is performing at the endpoint level, you can select the Activity by endpoint option in the navigation and see a tabular view of your API endpoints.
-This table will list out your API endpoints by their traffic volume and you’ll be able to see when they were last accessed:
+To get a tabular view of how your API traffic is performing at the endpoint level, you can select the Activity by Endpoint option in the navigation and see a tabular view of your API endpoints.
+This table will list your API endpoints by their traffic volume and you’ll be able to see when they were last accessed:

 {{< img src="img/dashboard/analytics/endpoint_popularity.png" alt="Activity by endpoint" >}}